-- It avoids the usage of punched taps and the reader from the system.
+- Direct numerical control avoids the usage of punched taps and the reader from the system.

-- Helps the business to understand production performance by getting several reports and useful data from the machines.
+- It helps the business to understand production performance by getting several reports and useful data from the machines.

-- Helps in building a centralised control for the machines.
+- It helps in building a centralized control for the machines.

 - Useful for time management and increased productivity.